26903/IT-Portfolio/README.md

 Shows the certificate for Tri-C.edu
 # SQLQuery.png
 Shows the OrderDetails records where the quantity is over 20 sorted by ProductID.
+# MyHTML.png
+Shows the Code and Result for a website